DarrenZal/Quartz/content/GraphsForDeSci.md

    - Bridging specialized research with practical applications
    - Evidence-based development of societal infrastructure
    - Bidirectional knowledge flow between experts and practitioners
-   - Transformation of siloed processes into participatory models
+   - Transformation of siloed processes into participatory models, such as a [[BioregionalKnowledgeCommons]]

 **2. Professional Knowledge Networks**
    - Integration with practitioner expertise